teachthenet/pycraft/lesson_2.md

 ```
 Inside the while loop, the first thing we do is get the player's x/y/z coordinates.
 You'll note this is similar to the setPos function from lesson 1, though it's retrieving them instead of setting them!

+IMPORTANT NOTE - you'll observe this line of code (and several lines underneath) are indented!
+This is how python tells which code belongs to the while loop, and needs to be executed in a loop.
+Indention is important in python!

 -----------------

 ```